 The decision to not make a decision can be a great decision.
 The markets have been quite volatile this year.
 At times this means the markets go up, and at other times it goes down.
 When the market is going up, it feels good, and we feel inclined to invest more aggressively.
 When the market is going down, it’s uncomfortable, and we want to sell.
 If these emotions are followed, then it would cause an investor to buy high and sell low.
 This is the exact opposite of successful investing.

 If you are invested in mutual funds or ETF’s, as most investors are, your fund maybe earning you interest or paying dividends.
 Even when it feels like the markets are underperforming, they are still paying these earnings out.
 Another way to look at it - regardless of the current value of your investment, you could still be making money through dividend distributions.
 Typically, dividends and interest payments are automatically reinvested.
-So, when markets are down, you’re then buying more shares when they are less expensive and buying more shares when they are less expensive.
+So, when markets are down, you’re then buying more shares when they are less expensive.
 When times are good your dividends are reinvested at a higher price, and there is a chance the markets will continue to rise.
 No skill or luck is required.

 So, sit back and enjoy the ride.
 Keep your money in the market and reinvest your earnings.
 Remember, the decision to not make a decision can be a great decision.